1.Poem

 Pickety fence

-fence made of upright pickets
+a fence made of upright pickets

 Clickety